-It is good practice to check for errors to ensure that custom encoders and decoders are only used when intended.
+Checks for errors like in the previous example are good practice to ensure that custom encoders and decoders are only used when intended.

 Problem 2.
 The following class facilitates a regular 3×3 game of tic-tac-toe, where the boxes in the board have the following coordinates.